 Nutrition Info (Approximate Values)

-This Idli Sambar Recipe is from the blog archives (May 2014) has been republished and updated on 1st June 2021.
+This Idli Sambar Recipe from the blog archives was first published on May 2014.
+It has been updated on December 2024.

 I’m a huge fan of idli, so i’m very happy I founf this recipe.
 Thank you so much!